tfxl/workbook_T2A1--B/TimothyLong_T2A1-B.md

 Searched value '10' first located at index 9
 ```

-It can also be noted that the Binary Search algorithm can utilise recursion, however not only does this not improve the time complexity, but it increases the memory or space complexity in Big O from O(1) to O(logN) &nbsp;(16) making it less efficient in that regard.
+It can also be noted that the Binary Search algorithm can utilise recursion, however not only does this not improve the time complexity, but it increases the memory or space complexity in Big O from a constant, O(1) to O(log n) &nbsp;(16) making it less efficient in that regard.

 Now, assuming the input is doubled, but still ordered, and a 'worst-case' scenario search is performed for the value "14", then it can be noted that even with double the input, only one extra step is required.